narblaitiin/6sens_rtos_adc/README.md

 This allows us to test the analog part of PCB and the internal ADC of the MDBT50Q.
 The final goal will be to send the samples to a lorawan server and clear the memory location once a day or when it is full.

+The version of Zephyr RTOS used is the version v4.0.0.

+## Board used
+Original MDBT50Q board, powered by battery/solar panel. (see 6sens_prj repository/hardware part, for more information.)

 ## Building and Running
 The following commands clean build folder, build and flash the sample: